 If you haven’t already done so, it’s time to taste Hawaii’s signature dessert – shave ice!
 It just so happens that Kailua is home to the island’s best place for shave ice – Scandinavian Shave Ice.
 We’re basically talking about a large slab of ice that’s mechanically shaved to perfection and topped by your flavored syrup of choice.
 It doesn’t sound like much but on a warm day, you really can’t beat it!

 Fancy a cocktail over shaved ice?
 Not a problem!
 Head to Chill’n On The Bay and enjoy the sweet pace of life with a maitai in your hand.
 They do serve food as well but I recommend waiting just a bit more.
 Another good spot for sunset drinks is at Huggo’s On The Rocks – a classic beach bar with a sandy bottom and a generous drinks menu.
 If you come here after dinner, there’s a good chance to catch some local live music.
 For a real Polynesian experience, head to Kanaka Kava and experience what it was like to get a ‘buzz’ before alcohol arrived on the islands.
 Kava is a popular drink in Polynesian and Melanesian islands, a muddy-looking concoction made from the roots of a plant.
-When drank in the right dosage, it can lead to a wonderful relaxing sensation (and may lead to a feeling of numbness in your tongue).
+When drank in the right dosage, it can lead to a wonderfully relaxing sensation (and may lead to a feeling of numbness in your tongue).

 Dinner & Drinks or Luau